ClodettaV/2020-2021-Netflix-Movies-and-TV-Shows-dataset/README.md

 We have created a dashboard using Flask in order to analyze the correlation between the use of Netflix and its audience.
 The goal is to better understand and personalize content based on key factors such as age and type of show.

 Questions we want to answer:
+1. What are the most popular directors on Netflix?
-1. What is the most targeted audience?
+2. What is the most targeted audience?
-2. Are movies watched more than tv series?
+3. Are movies watched more than tv shows?
+4. In what countries movies/shows are mainly produced?
-3. What is the number of tv shows and movies produced through the years?
+5. What is the number of tv shows and movies produced through the years?
-4. What is the number of maturity rating for tv shows and movies?
-5. In what countries movies/shows are mainly produced?

 The flask application runs on: https://
 Below are screenshots of what the app looks like when running:

 ### Index Page
-...
-...
-...

 Plotly JS was used to render the data onto the page by querying the API endpoints created.

+### Data page

 This page was created by rendering markdown using Python Markdown.

-### Report Pages

 ### API page
 API docs were created using Flask RESTX.